 The Maxwell Gray Film Fellowship program promotes student mental health by producing original video content.
-This summer, the program is seeking two undergraduate fellows to aid in the development, recruitment, production, post-production, and dissemination of brief videos on mental health.
+This summer, the program will have two undergraduate fellows to aid in the development, recruitment, production, post-production, and dissemination of brief videos on mental health.
 These videos will feature special high school and college student populations (e.g. students of color, LGBTQ students, graduate students, transfer students, students in recovery, student veterans), and aim to increase knowledge of depression and related illnesses, reduce stigma, and increase help-seeking.

-These two summer fellowship positions require a commitment of up to 20 hours per week from May 11 – August 28*.
-Each fellow will receive a $2,000 stipend.
 The Maxwell Gray Summer Fellowship is led by the University of Michigan Depression Center (UMDC) and an external professional producer.
 Support for this project is provided by the Pritzker Pucker Family Foundation, given in memory of Maxwell A. Gray, and matched 1:1 by the Eisenberg Collaborative Innovations Fund at the UMDC.